ingydotnet/pairup/user/ReadMe.md

 Most of those files are snippets that are concatenated with your pair programmers snippets and the default PairUp snippets found in the ../conf/ directory.

+If you have private stuff to not publish on github, put it under the ./private/ directory using the same names.
+Thhe private directory gets merged in if it exists.